 Aside from using Amazon's wide range of on-site advertising tools to drive sales, it is also key to continuously drive positive reviews (and engagement with reviews) for all your products.
 It’s not enough to have five to ten 5-star reviews— you need a high volume of new and authentic reviews to convey that your product as credible, relevant, and desirable to potential customers searching for your product category or item type.

 So, how can you create a simple funnel from any channel and link to open your best reviews in the Amazon app for customers to read and contribute to?
 With an Amazon review link of course, or to be more precise, an Amazon review deeplink.
 Platforms like URLgenius let you instantly create a deep link that can open the Amazon app to any specific product review from any marketing channel.

-To promote the visibility of your product reviews on Amazon, you can include deep links to specific reviews in your multi-channel communications.
+To promote the visibility of your product reviews, you can include Amazon product review links in your multi-channel communications.
 Include them in your email campaigns or when you're chatting with customers via SMS text messages or instant messaging or within social media posts.

 This will help you increase sales because you're providing your customer with instant social proof that other customers like your products and recommend them.

 Why do you need to use an Amazon review deep link instead of the regular Amazon review link?
 The reason is that a regular Amazon link cannot open the app from other apps (a phenomenon that is no fault of Amazon).
 The app your visitor is currently in typically sends your shopper to the Amazon web login where most abandon their shipping journey.